 The box / packaging should only be opened on the day of installation.
-If the boxes are opened prior to installation and the humidity conditions unsuitable then expansion of the tongues may occur making it difficult to locate the tongues into the grooves during installation.
+If the boxes are opened prior to installation and the humidity conditions unsuitable then bowing of the boards may occur and expansion of the tongues may also occur making it difficult to locate the tongues into the grooves during installation.